Oil Leaks When Car Is Parked: 8 Causes

 Can You Drive With An Oil Leak?

-To learn more, you can also read my guide on the consequences of changing oil after 2 years.
+To learn more, you can read my guide about what happens if you don’t change oil for 2 years.

 Before you investigate the reasons behind an oil leak when the car is parked, you should first confirm that it is actually engine oil and not something else.
 Oftentimes, people mistake engine oil, transmission oil, and coolant.